A common excuse we hear why people aren’t doing the things they really want to is that they don’t have enough time.

 - Send someone a “Thank You” note or email.
 We can never give out enough appreciation but sometimes we don’t make time for it.
 If we have half an hour to spare, we can send handwritten messages or emails, or give someone, like a team member, a praise or compliment.

 - Prepare for your next activity.
 One thing I have learned is the most successful people are well-prepared.
 They give themselves additional time to do things with excellence, which becomes the standard they set for themselves.
-Preparation is one of the keys to success in anything we do.
+Preparation is one key to success in anything we do.

 - Capture your thoughts and feelings.
 Being able to reflect is a powerful skill to develop because it gives us the opportunity to learn from our experiences and use them to be better in life.
 One way to capture our thoughts and feelings is to have a regular journaling practice.